 Consumer Lending: consumer electronics, furniture, digital products, e-commerce purchases and daily spends financing

-It financed over 2.5 million transactions in FY2022 - representing a growth of 48% versus the previous year.
-BFL increased its online franchise by onboarding around 140 online partners during the year taking the overall franchise to about 210 partners.
-13 of these partners are already part of the new Bajaj Finserv App, giving our customers a seamless shopping experience.
+The Company finances its existing EMI card customers for their purchases through e-commerce platforms.
+It financed over 2.82 million transactions in FY2023, representing a growth of 11% versus the previous year.
+BFL increased its online dealer presence by onboarding around 55 online partners during the year, taking the overall franchise to about 240 active partners.

-Unsecured SME Loans to businesses is present in over 1,500 locations in India.
-Its AUM in FY2022 grew by 25% to Rs.
-14,203 crore.
+BFL offers unsecured SME Loans to businesses across over 1,800 locations in India.
+Its AUM in FY2023 grew by 33% to RS 18,939 crore.

 Secured loans to SME and MSME customers

-BFL offers all its lending and deposits products which includes consumer B2B lending, personal loans, gold loan, retail deposits and others in small towns and villages through its rural lending business.
-In FY2022, BFL expanded its rural lending footprint by adding 446 locations.
-At the end of FY2022, it was present in over 2,136 locations across 21 states and union territories in India.
+BFL offers all its lending and deposits products which include consumer sales finance, personal loans, gold loan, two-wheeler loan, etc. in small towns and villages through its rural lending business.
+In FY2023, the Company expanded its rural lending footprint adding 206 new locations and deepening its rural geographical presence.
+At the end of FY2023, it was present in 2,341 locations across 22 states and union territories in India.

 Loan Against Securities